 Men have been taught to be stoic when faced with problems and are traditionally less likely to seek help—from friends and/or health care practitioners.

-Alcohol use Alcohol Alcohol (ethanol) is a depressant.
-Consuming large amounts rapidly or regularly can cause health problems, including organ damage, coma, and death.
-Genetics and personal characteristics may... read more and substance use disorders, Substance Use Disorders Substance use disorders generally involve behavior patterns in which people continue to use a substance despite having problems caused by its use.
-The substances involved tend to be members... read more which contribute to suicidal behavior, are more common among men.
+Alcohol use Alcohol Use Alcohol (ethanol) is a depressant (it slows down brain and nervous system functioning).
+Consuming large amounts rapidly or regularly can cause health problems, including organ damage, coma,... read more and substance use disorders, Substance Use Disorders Substance use disorders generally involve behavior patterns in which people continue to use a substance (for example, a recreational drug) despite having problems caused by its use.
+The substances... read more which contribute to suicidal behavior, are more common among men.

 The number of suicides in men includes suicides in the military and among veterans.
 Both groups have a higher proportion of men to women.